 - Reading Radiant Child by Javaka Steptoe

 - Discussing symbols in Basquiat’s artwork and what they meant

 - Creating symbols around the dinosaur to represent a feeling or feelings

-There are many more layers to discuss in the book as my children get older, such as Basquiat’s mother, and his experience with mental illness, street art and graffiti, and complex social issues of the 60-80’s.
+As my children get older, there are many more layers to discuss in the book, such as Basquiat’s mother and his experience with mental illness, street art and graffiti, and complex social issues of the 60-80s.